 In the past, I have a good experience with ride booking service while visiting Australia.
-When I was confused about how to moving around the city, I ended up to rideshareaunz.com.
-From this site I knew that in Australia there was not only Uber, but several other companies like Ola and Taxify.
+When I was confused about how to moving around the city, I open my phone and ended up to a blog, https://www.rideshareaunz.com.
+From this blog I knew that in Australia there was not only Uber, but several other companies like Ola and Taxify.

 I got a friendly Uber driver, a father of 3.
 He told me a lot about his family, his job as a ridesharing driver, and also the 2010 Olympics in Vancouver.
 He is a good person who likes sports, seen from his athletic shape even though he is old enough.

 From my conversation with the driver, I was inspired to write about 2010 Olympic in Vancouver especially about the protest.